 - Review the description of the test, the definition of each factor, and the description provided for the client.

-- Complete the assessment yourself to review the questions (items) and the overall test content.
+- Take the test to review the questions (items) and the overall test content.

 - Review the output for the client.